clairedavid/intro_to_ml/_sources/basics/model_eval_2_perf_metrics.md

 ## Performance measures

 ### For regression algorithms
-There are many metrics used to evaluate the performance of regression algorithms, each with theirs pros and cons.
+There are many metrics used to evaluate the performance of regression algorithms, each with their pros and cons.

+The most common metric is the root mean squared error (RMSE).

 ````{prf:definition}
 :label: rmseDef